"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

-Information on acute overdosage with Pletal (cilostazol) in humans is limited.
+Information on acute overdosage with PLETAL in humans is limited.
 The signs and symptoms of an acute overdose can be anticipated to be those of excessive pharmacologic effect: severe headache, diarrhea, hypotension, tachycardia, and possibly cardiac arrhythmias.
 The patient should be carefully observed and given supportive treatment.
 Since cilostazol is highly protein-bound, it is unlikely that it can be efficiently removed by hemodialysis or peritoneal dialysis.
-The oral LD50 of cilostazol is > 5.0 g/kg in mice and rats and > 2.0 g/kg in dogs.
+The oral LD50 of cilostazol is greater than 5 g per kg in mice and rats and greater than 2 g per kg in dogs.

-Cilostazol and several of its metabolites are inhibitors of phosphodiesterase III.
-Several drugs with this pharmacologic effect have caused decreased survival compared to placebo in patients with class III-IV congestive heart failure.
-Pletal (cilostazol) is contraindicated in patients with congestive heart failure of any severity.
+- Heart failure of any severity: Cilostazol and several of its metabolites are inhibitors of phosphodiesterase III.
+Several drugs with this pharmacologic effect have caused decreased survival compared to placebo in patients with class III-IV heart failure.

 Additional Pletal Information